AndCre87/SUMS/README.md

 # Contents
 1) R package **SUMS**
+The current package allows for additional modelling framework than the one presented in the above-mentioned manuscript.
+In particular, it allows the implementation of

-2) R file SUMS_Simul_GitHub.R with simulated example
+2) R file SUMS_Simul_GitHub.R with simulated example.
+In this file, different modelling choices, prior elicitation and hyperparameter selection are available.

 /#################################
 /# **SUMS model: simulated example** #
 /#################################

-In this simulated example, we present a simulated example to demonstrate the SUMS model performance and applicability
+In this simulated example, we demonstrate the SUMS model performance and applicability.

 Data are sampled using the msm package (Jackson C.H.
-2011) from Multi-State processes whose transition rates are covariate-dependent
+2011) from Multi-State processes whose transition rates are (if needed) covariate-dependent.

-We employ simulated covariates of both time-homogeneous (categorical and continuous) and time-varying (continuous) types
+We employ simulated covariates of both time-homogeneous (categorical and continuous) and time-varying (continuous) types.

-The data are then fitted using the proposed SUMS package
+The data are then fitted using the proposed SUMS package.

+Along the setting of the package, the user can specify three different modelling options for the random effect distirbution:
+(i)   Mixture with random number of components (Argiento and De Iorio 2019) (ii)  DP-mixture
+(iii) Parametric Mixture with one component

+Furthermore, prior elicitation can be selected for the graph inclusion probability eta between:
+(i)   Beta prior
+(ii)  Size-based prior (Armstrong et al., 2009)
+(iii) Fixed value of eta

-R commands to produce some summary plots aimed at posterior inference are available
+R commands to produce some summary plots aimed at posterior inference are available.